This policy specifies all required elements for inclusion in a Subject Outline.

 - Dates for submission of material for assessment and the penalties applied for late submission, as per Learning, Teaching and Assessment Policy.

 - Procedures for secure submission of material for assessment, including procedures for electronic submission through the Learning Management System (LearnJCU), and how assessed materials will be returned.
 Colleges must provide a secure system (including via LearnJCU) for submission and return of work to safeguard against plagiarism and claims of non-receipt and non-return.

 - Details regarding cover sheets and receipts where these are used.

 - Other than in exceptional circumstances, assessment items as specified in the Subject Outline, must not be changed without negotiation with students.
 Timely written notification of assessment changes will be communicated to all students by the Subject Co-ordinator.
-Amendments must be approved by the relevant College Dean.
+Amendments must be approved by the relevant Academic Head.

 d.
 Policies and guidelines